TIPS Career Readiness Course Reaches 859 students in 31 Vermont High Schools

-Employers across the state are instrumental in the success of the program, and currently there are over 300 businesses that participating by hosting student interns and visiting classrooms as guest speakers.
-Careers CLiC offers employers support through training sessions designed for human resource personnel to aid in their efforts to host youth in their workplaces and to help them provide quality training opportunities for future Vermont workers.
+Employers across the state are instrumental in the success of the program, and currently there are over 300 businesses that participate by hosting student interns and visit classrooms as guest speakers.
+Careers CLiC offers employers support through training sessions designed for human resource personnel to aid in their efforts to host youth in their workplaces and to help employers provide quality training opportunities for future Vermont workers.

 TIPS programming in Vermont is funded in part by:

 - the Federal GEAR UP program through the Vermont Student Assistance Corporation;